-I love cafés and bistros and above all I love good coffee.
-There is almost nothing that compares with a good cappuccino or latté in the morning, particularly if I’ve ridden my bicycle to get there.
+I love cafés and bistros, and above all I love good coffee.
+There is almost nothing that compares with a good cappuccino or latté in the morning, especially if I’ve ridden my bicycle to get there.
 So, for lack of a better place to put this, some of my thoughts on coffee.

 THE BEST CAFÉS